Protocol Break

 The key insight

 The architecture is deliberately asymmetric.
-Complex, dangerous processing (parsing untrusted formats, handling full application protocols) happens on the untrusted side.
-Simple, verifiable processing (checking structure and semantics of already-simplified data) happens on the trusted side.
-The hardware-enforced break between them means that even if the transformation engine is compromised, it cannot contaminate the trusted side.
+Complex, dangerous processing happens on the untrusted side.
+Simple, verifiable checking happens on the trusted side.
+The hardware-enforced break between them means that even if the transformation engine is compromised, it can't contaminate the trusted side.

 Protocol-Specific Examples